johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 }
 ```

-And of course, because the module is preceded by an `@Module()` decorator listing `MassiveService` as a provider and exporting it, our resulting dynamic module will have those properties.
+And of course, because the module is preceded by an `@Module()` decorator listing `MassiveService` as a provider and exporting it (the other code change we made in this last iteration), our resulting dynamic module will have those properties.

 Consider another question.
-How is the `ConfigService` available inside the factory for injection?
+How is the `ConfigService` available inside the factory for injection in this `useExisting` case?
 Kind of a trick question.
-In the sample above, I assumed that it was already visible inside the consuming module -- perhaps as a global module.
+In the sample above, I assumed that it was already visible inside the consuming module -- perhaps as a global module (one declared with `@Global()`).
 Let's say that wasn't true, and that it lives in `ConfigModule`.
 Can our code handle this?
 Let's see.

 Our registration would instead look like this: